bharat-suri/DBpedia-WarmUp-Task/README.md

 ### Next up, we have the tasks speciific to the GSoC project.
 These tasks are :

 - [X] Read the paper (SPARQL as a foreign language [here](https://arxiv.org/abs/1708.07624))
-- [ ] Train a Neural SPARQL model Machine Model on a DBPedia class of your choice.
 - [X] Run the RVA-based embedding algorithm on a DBpedia subset (read [notebook](https://akshayjagatap.wordpress.com/)).
 - [X] Train a word embedding algorithm (Word2Vec, GloVe)
 - [ ] Run the [evaluation of existing KB embedding methods](https://github.com/nausheenfatma/embeddings/tree/master/gsoc2017-nausheen).